twotoasters/AndrOAuth/README.md

 ##Implementation

   The OAuth flow is slightly different between versions 1.0 and 2.0 but both are easy to implement.<br>
-  Detailed OAuth 1.0 instructions <br>
+  <a href="https://github.com/twotoasters/AndrOAuth/wiki/OAuth-1.0-Implementation">Detailed OAuth 1.0 instructions</a><br>
-  Detailed OAuth 2.0 instructions <br>
+  <a href="https://github.com/twotoasters/AndrOAuth/wiki/OAuth-2.0-Implementation">Detailed OAuth 2.0 instructions</a><br>
+  <a href="https://github.com/twotoasters/AndrOAuth/tree/master/examples/AndrOAuthExamples/src/com/androauthexample/activities">Basic Examples</a><br>

-  See if your API is already supported here.<br>
+  See if your API is already supported <a href="https://github.com/twotoasters/AndrOAuth/tree/master/src/com/androauth/api">here</a>.<br>
   If not, it's as easy as extending the OAuth10Api or OAuth20Api and copy-pasting the correct URL's. (and then add it to the group!)
   <br><br>
   But basically, to get an access token: